 - snipped fresh mint leaves for garnish

-- Bake the Jiffy Corn Muffins following the package directions, including the note to let the batter sit for three to four minutes before filling into mini muffin cups
+- Bake the Jiffy Corn Muffins following the package directions with the egg and milk, including the note to let the batter sit for three to four minutes before filling into mini muffin cups

 - Once corn muffins have baked and cooled, remove paper wrapping and cut muffins leaving just the muffin top resembling a large sized mushroom

-- On a baking sheet, toss eggplant with 2-3 tablespoons canola oil and a good pinch of coarse kosher salt, spread slices across the pan then roast slices around a half hour until soft and cooked through, remove from the oven then let cool to the touch, finely chop eggplant
+- Preparing the Eggplant: Preheat oven to 350 degrees, toss eggplant on a baking sheet with 2-3 tablespoons canola oil, and a couple pinches coarse kosher salt, spread slices across the pan then roast around a half hour or longer, until soft and cooked through, remove from oven, let cool, finely chop, set aside

-- Add in the chopped shallot, cook on very low heat until soft and translucent, a couple of minutes, stir in the garlic, cook another minute, then sprinkle in the spices, stir and cook for around forty-five seconds or a bit longer until the spices let off their scent
+- In a medium sized saute pan on low heat, add in the remaining two tablespoons of canola oil, stir in the chopped shallot, cook a few minutes until soft and translucent, stir in the garlic, cook another minute, sprinkle in the spices, stir and cook around forty-five seconds or a bit longer until the spices let off their scent

-- Top Spiced Corn Muffin Tops with a bit of Spiced Eggplant then dot with plain Greek yogurt, finish by wedging a little snip of fresh mint into the yogurt
+- For the Assembly, top the Muffin Tops with a bit of Spiced Eggplant then dot with plain Greek yogurt, finish by wedging a little snip of fresh mint into the yogurt

 - Spiced Eggplant may be refrigerated until assembly time then gently warmed in microwave before spooning onto corn muffin tops